-Fidelis or its designated coordinator will provide an overview of the injection stream and water data handling, management, and assessment process.
+Cleco Power, LLC or its designated coordinator will provide an overview of the injection stream and groundwater data handling, management, and assessment process.
 Staff involved in these processes will consult with the coordinator to determine actions that are required to resolve issues.